How to Level Up Your Trading with VWAP

 - Lowest low in a candle range

-TrendSpider also makes it easy to create dynamic price alerts on or backtest AVWAP lines that are automatically re-anchored without any added effort.
+TrendSpider also makes it easy to create dynamic price alerts on and backtest AVWAP lines that are automatically re-anchored without any added effort.

-You can even use AVWAPs created from a specific period to create a support or resistance level for a future period.
-In the example below, we calculate the AVWAP between a high and low and that price becomes a key resistance level for a future move.
+Using the ‘Draw Volume-By-Price’ tool, which creates an anchored VWAP from the point that the drawing starts, you can even use AVWAPs created from a specific period to create a support or resistance level for a future period.
+In the example below, we calculate the AVWAP between the previous swing high and low and that price becomes a key resistance level on the reversal move lower.

 The Bottom Line

 The volume-weighted average price makes it easy to spot price and volume trends over time.
-While the VWAP is commonly used by day traders and as part of trading algorithms, the Alphatrends Anchored VWAP has become a popular derivative indicator for short- to medium-term traders using a wide array of different strategies.
+While the VWAP is commonly used by day traders and as part of trading algorithms, the Alphatrends Anchored VWAP has become a popular derivative indicator for traders of all kinds who use a wide array of different strategies.

 In addition to VWAP and AVWAP, TrendSpider provides several other volume-based indicators, including our proprietary Raindrop charts, which incorporate volume into traditional candles to yield a whole new level of insight.